 - A blog that is simple to implement & maintain

 - A ton of options at the flick of a switch

 - Blog posts that are analyzed for SEO

-Webflow does have a built-in blogging functionality, but they’ve pushed things a little too far and made it overwhelmingly complicated to use.
-And while it’s complicated, that doesn’t mean it’s jam-packed with great features.
+Webflow does have a built-in blogging functionality, which you would encounter when trying to create a blog on Webflow, but they've pushed things a little too far and made it overwhelmingly complicated to use.
+And while it’s complicated, that doesn't mean it's jam-packed with great features.
 Webflow still lacks some essential features you might see with popular competitors like WordPress.

 However, a fitting plug-and-play Webflow blog alternative would definitely be DropInBlog.

 Webflow-built websites are SEO-friendly, but they leave a lot to be desired in the SEO domain, especially if you’re a newbie.

 Webflow prioritizes clean code and light, well-designed website structure – both factors that play a big part in crawlability.
 You'll be able to optimize your URLs, meta titles, and descriptions.
 That said, DropInBlog's built-in SEO Analyzer streamlines this whole process.

 The simplest way is to just stick with the native blogging tool Webflow provides.
 However, your frustration in using it for regular blogging might change your feelings about that.
 A better way to blog on Webflow is to stick with your beautiful Webflow site but integrate a professional blogging tool like DropInBlog.

 When aiming to create a blog on Webflow, DropInBlog offers a valuable solution, enabling seamless integration of a robust blogging platform with your Webflow site.